NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
-From the Networking Tab, make sure the Virtual Network Name is the same as the Windows Virtual Machine.
+From the Networking Tab, make sure the Virtual Network Name of the Linux Virtual Machine is the same as the Windows Virtual Machine.
 Click "Review + Create"
 </p>
 <br />